Jason-0409-G/P8105_final_project/proposal.md

-We will integrate national oral health prevalence data (NHANES ([Centers for Disease Control and Prevention (CDC) 2025](#ref-nhanes2025))) with California program-level dental utilization data (Medi-Cal ([California Department of Health Care Services 2023](#ref-medical2023))) to examine whether increases in preventive dental service utilization correspond with reductions in caries burden and to quantify COVID-19–related disruption.
+We will integrate national oral health prevalence data (NHANES ([Centers for Disease Control and Prevention (CDC) 2025](#ref-nhanes2025))) with California program-level dental utilization data (Medi-Cal ([California Department of Health Care Services 2023](#ref-medical2023))), and this ecological analysis will assess whether state-level trends in preventive dental service utilization (Medi-Cal) are temporally aligned with national changes in caries burden (NHANES),

 ## Expected Final Product